AndrosDe/Jousting/README.md

       <h3><img src="assets/images/screenshots/paulus_hector_mair_tjost_fig2.jpg" height="213" width="512"></h3>

   - #### Typography
-    - The 'Germania One' set up the tone of old german / old english
+    - The 'Germania One' set up the tone of old german / old English
     - As only a few instructions are given and the font is readable and clean, only this font is used on the site

   - #### Imagery
-    - Imagery is important, hence there is a main stage on which animated pictures will underline the countdown, making the game more interactive
+    - Imagery is important, hence there is the main stage on which animated pictures will underline the countdown, making the game more interactive
     - the skills are displayed by pictures to make it clearer and easier to use

 - ### Wireframe